 - 🏝️ Shimizu Island with great options for snorkeling and coral gardens.
 As a bonus tip for the island, you will want to find the lady who sells coconut drinks so you can enjoy one or two!
 YOLO!
 You are welcome!

 - 🚁 Helicopter Island (Dilumacad Island) – Helicopter Island (Dilumacad Island) – to enjoy snorkeling around this island, you will be dropped off and have to incur a small swim, and while you are here, you will want to ogle at the limestone cliffs.
 Love to scuba?
 Helicopter Island in Bacuit Bay shares two epic dive spots.
-In fact, one of the dive spots includes an underground water tunnel, but I am getting ahead of myself, keep reading for more details.
+One of the dive spots includes an underground water tunnel, but I am getting ahead of myself, keep reading for more details.

 3 ➱ 🦇➛ What Cave Adventures In El Nido To Consider